thomashzhang/thomaszhang.com/_posts/games/2020-05-31-dungeon-fire.md

 Defend your castle against waves of orcs, trolls and other attackers!

-To play, you must download from the Google Play Store (coming soon) or by going to the [release tab on github](https://github.com/thomashzhang/dungeon-fire/releases).
+To play, you must download from the [Google Play Store](https://play.google.com/store/apps/details?id=com.ThomasZhang.DungeonFire) or by going to the [release tab on github](https://github.com/thomashzhang/dungeon-fire/releases).

 This game is completely open source, and feel free to contribute features [on github](https://github.com/thomashzhang/dungeon-fire).